-a.
-The Elections Coordinator, Ethics Board Coordinator, and Student Representation and Governance Advisor shall certify the election results and report the election results that do not involve a pending grievance to the AS Executive Board at the Board's next regular meeting following the elections.
+(1) The Elections Coordinator, Ethics Board Coordinator, and Student Representation and Governance Coordinator shall certify the election results and report the election results that do not involve a pending grievance to the AS Executive Board at the Board's next regular meeting following the elections.
 For election results involving pending grievances, these results shall be certified at the next regular meeting of the AS Executive Board after these grievances have been resolved.

-Article 2: Ballot Measures (Initiatives & Referenda)
+Article 2: Ballot Measures (Initiatives and Referendum)